nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

     *	Include the `ProblemHeader (Condition)` profile of any Problems linked to the returned Referrals
 *	The `DocumentReference` profile of any linked Documents
     * Only include the document metadata in any returned `DocumentReference` profile, do not include the binary file
+    * In order to retrieve the binary file, a consumer must have been assured for the Access Document capability
     *	Include the `ProblemHeader (Condition)` profile of any Problems linked to the returned Documents
 *	The `DiagnosticReport`, `ProcedureRequest`, `Observation`, `Specimen` and `DocumentReference` profiles of any linked Investigations
     *   Only include the document metadata in any returned `DocumentReference` profile, do not include the binary file.